Contigo recalls nearly 6 million of its kids water bottles due to a choking hazard. Again. - Local News 8

 Only bottles with a black colored spout base and spout cover models were recalled.
 The water bottles came in three sizes (13 ounce, 14 ounce and 20 ounce) and four colors (solid color, graphics, stainless steel and stainless steel solid colors), the release said.

-These bottles were imported from Chicago, Illinois, and have the recall number 20-074.
+These bottles were imported to Chicago, Illinois, and have the recall number 20-074.

 You can find the code printed on the rim and along the bottom of the bottle.

-Note: Correction: This story has been corrected to specify that the bottles were sent to Chicago for sale.